percona/mongodb_exporter/README.md

 ```
 mongodb_exporter -mongodb.uri mongodb://mongodb_exporter:s3cr3tpassw0rd@mongod1a.example.com:29017
 ```

-*For more options see the help page with '-h' or '--help'*

 ### Note about how this works
 Point the process to any mongo port and it will detect if it is a mongos, replicaset member, or stand alone mongod and return the appropriate metrics for that type of node.
 This was done to preent the need to an exporter per type of process.